frederickaplan/fdh/files/PART1/fdh-1-4.md

 # The Digital Humanities Circle

-Theses :
+## Core theses explored in this chapter

 - Digital Humanities projects are organised as a self-reinforcing circles

-- Patrimonial capitalism lead to monopols
+- Patrimonial capitalism lead to monopols and concentration of Big Cultural Datasets

 ## Concepts